kind-lab/mimic-profiles/input/includes/map-observation-ed.md

 One Observation resource per single measurement from a row of the triage and vitalsign tables of MIMIC-ED.
-Only acuity, chiefcomplaint, and rhythm.
+Only acuity, chiefcomplaint, rhythm, and pain.

 |MIMIC-ED Table|MIMIC-ED Data Element|FHIR Data Element|FHIR Profile|Notes|
 |---|---|---|---|---|